 Employees who are required to wear and regularly and continuously maintain prescribed items of uniform clothing shall receive the clothing from the Village.
-Officers who are permitted to regularly wear civilian clothes shall receive \$1,000 (effective January 1, 2012) per year per employee toward said clothing cost.
-Such payment shall be made annually in accordance with department special order S97-25.
+Officers who are permitted to regularly wear civilian clothes shall receive \$1,100 (effective May 1, 2016) per year per employee toward said clothing cost.